Amazon RDS: Architecting Managed Relational Databases on AWS

 --output text

-# View last lines of log (tail)
+View the last 100 lines of a log file

 aws rds download-db-log-file-portion \